jgoulah/mastering-failure/oscon2015.md

 understand the costs and benefits of a proposed solution, and discuss alternatives

+^ whats the point of an arch review?

 ---

 # Etsy Tech Axioms

-- we use a small number of well known tools.
+- we use a small number of well known tools
-- all technology decisions come with trade offs.
-With new technology, many of those trade offs are unknown.
+- all technology decisions come with trade offs
+    - with new technology, many of those trade offs are unknown
-- we’re growing. things change.
+- we’re growing. things change

 ^ have to show our tech axioms to get understanding of why we examine new methods and departures

 ---